Banner

 Because of the other explosions, the bus was on a diversion, but caught in a traffic jam near Upper Woburn Place.
 It had left Marble Arch at 0900, called at Euston at 0935, where crowds of people from the now suspended Underground tried to travel.

 In 2002 he went to Mecca on a traditional pilgrimage, then on to Pakistan to visit relatives.
 On his return those around him noticed the difference.
 He was religious to the point of fanaticism, writing "al-Qaeda - No Limits" on his school books.
 He frequented the same mosque and social circle as Khan and Tanweer.
 By 2004 he had signed on to Khan's jihadist cause.
+Although MI5 were watching other potential plotters surrounding Khan, it had no idea what they were planning.

 Hussain rented the flat where the bombers assembled their deadly materials.
-By this time, he was becoming more delusional, seeing spirits and demon possessions everywhere.
+By this time, he was becoming delusional, seeing spirits and possessions everywhere.
 Just the sort of personality you want being in charge of dangerous chemicals.

-What was Gained?
+What was the Effect?

-The bombs showed us that, despite the death and destruction, life carries on, people are optimistic, and broken pieces can be reassembled.
+The bombs showed us that despite the death and destruction, life carries on, people are optimistic, and broken pieces can be reassembled.

 The survivors are living proof that humanity is one.
 No us and them, the hatred and division must end.

 Hardly a day goes by without hearing of yet another young person being brainwashed by the supreme hatred that is radical so called Islam.
 We hear of travel to Syria or other melting pots of terrorism.
-In December 2015 Mohammed Rehman and Sana Ahmed Khan were handed life sentences for plotting tenth anniversary bombings.
+In December 2015 Mohammed Rehman and Sana Ahmed Khan were handed life sentences for plotting anniversary bombings.
 They possessed over 10kg of explosives before being arrested.

 On the 7th July, 2005, we saw not only the worst of humanity but also the best in those who, some without any training, dropped everything to help others.